 As a top priority, the Commission has outlined multiple steps that must be taken for the development of a Town Center.
 One, property acquisition which includes the consideration of size, price, and funding sources, has to be secured.
 The city actively seeks developers that share the vision for a community gathering space, as well as landowners.
 In addition, the development of an updated concept plan is needed.
 Ideas such as a multipurpose center, a gathering place/park, and public participation space are being explored.

 The expansion of Public Works service to City of Union residents includes the hiring of a Public Works Director.
 A recent analysis of the history and projected costs for street repairs alone provides insight to future maintenance demands of the growing city.
-The Public Works Director would be responsible for overseeing all functions such as land/lawn maintenance, snow removal, pot holes, street repairs, and more.
+The Public Works Director is responsible for overseeing all functions such as land/lawn maintenance, snow removal, pot holes, street repairs, and more.
 In support, a garage, vehicle, and other equipment will be needed.

 SENSE OF PLACE